bazhlab-ucsd/sleep-stage-transition/README.md

+# This is a fork of main branch

 # Cellular and Neurochemical Basis of Sleep Stages in the Thalamocortical Network

 This project reproduces the results of [Cellular and neurochemical basis of sleep stages in the thalamocortical network](https://elifesciences.org/articles/18607).
 The study investigated how acetylcholine, histamine, GABA, and monoamines interact with shifting the brain between waking, non-rapid eye movement (NREM) sleep and rapid eye movement (REM) sleep within an ultradian cycle.